mikaelpatel/Arduino-Scheduler/README.md

 int bytes = Scheduler.stack();
 ````
 The Scheduler member function stack() will scan the running task stack
-and determine how much has been used during the execution so far.
+and determine the minimum amount of remaining stack during the
+execution so far.
+The example sketch SchedulerBlinkMax shows how this
+can be used.

 ## Install